wyattscarpenter/blog/readme.md

 2024-04-14: The Dumbo Principle (in economics) (everything stays price-inelastic for dumb reasons) <https://wyattscarpenter.github.io/blog/the_dumbo_principle.txt>

 2024-04-27: The People Are Afraid Of Listening To Music <https://wyattscarpenter.github.io/blog/the_people_are_afraid_of_listening_to_music.txt>

+2024-05-10: Git Commit Messages Are In The Bare Infinitive <https://wyattscarpenter.github.io/blog/git_commit_messages_are_in_the_bare_infinitive.txt>